YingaGaming/VoteActions/README.md

 You do not need to run any plugins on your server for this to work!

 ### Features
-- Different actions for different vote amounts
+- Different actions for different vote amounts within a specified timeframe
 - Run commands via RCON
 - Discord Notifications
 - Run custom JavaScript